 But what happens to those children when they grow up?
 WFP visited with nine of them to find out.

 Before winning two Olympic medals and smashing the marathon world record, Paul Tergat was a student in Kenya’s impoverished Rift Valley.
 He says the school meals he received as a boy played a crucial role in unlocking his athletic talent.
 Tergat is now a WFP Ambassador Against Hunger, advocating on behalf of hungry school children around the world.
 Find out more

 Polio and poverty meant Apollinaire Gahungu had a difficult start to life.
 But things began to look up when he was sent to a WFP-supported school in Bujumbura, Burundi, where he graduated at the head of his class.
 Today Apollinaire is a communications specialist working for the Embassy of South Africa in Burundi, with a successful career as a journalist behind him.
 Find out more

 The Mountain Climber

 It was a long route to the top of Everest for Nim Doma Sherpa, but she reckons it started when her parents sent her to school simply to get the free lunches supplied by WFP.
 “At first, my parents sent me to school so that I could eat lunch, but gradually I became interested in learning,” she said.
 After achieving her dream of climbing the highest mountain in the world in 2008, Nim Doma now plans on climbing the tallest peaks on all seven continents.
 Find out more

 Dungkar Drupka runs WFP’s food assistance operations in the south Asian nation of Bhutan.
-In this article he describes his impoverished childhood in a mountain village and his exit from poverty thanks to nutritious food and a good education.
-He also talks about a conversation he had with a school boy he met many years later, while he was visiting a remote school as WFP representative.
+In this article, he describes his impoverished childhood in a mountain village and his exit from poverty thanks to nutritious food and a good education.
+He also talks about a conversation he had with a school boy he met many years later while he was visiting a remote school as a WFP representative.
 "I think we have a choice to make this world of ours better," Dungkar says.
 Find out more

 The Education Minister